-Example 1: Gaucher wants to attack both Saxon Ceorls located 3 hexes away.
+Example 1: Gaucher wants to attack one of the Saxon Ceorls located 3 bases aurau located 3 hexes away.
 He must stop on the first orange hex during his movement phase to face an infiltration test.
 The Huscarl Osferth rolls 1D10.
-Based on the results of the infiltration table, Gaucher may continue to move towards his targets.
+Based on the results of the infiltration table, Gaucher may continue to move towards his target.
 Note that the second orange hex doesn't require any infiltration test.

-Should Gaucher decide to only attack Guthstan, he will have to first perform an infiltration test due to the adjacent Ceorl.
+Should Gaucher decide to only attack Guthstan, he will have to first perform an infiltration test due to the adjacent Ceorl..